Capilano Suspension Bridge: Popular culture

 The bridge has been featured as a setting in episodes of several television series, including MacGyver, Sliders, The Crow: Stairway to Heaven, and Psych.

 In 1974, social psychologists Donald Dutton and Arthur Aron conducted a well-known experiment on the bridge.
 Men approached by a female researcher on the bridge were more likely to call her later than men approached on a more solid bridge across the river.
-Dutton and Aron argued that this supported the theory that the men were mis-attributing the arousal caused by fear of sexual attraction toward the woman.
+Dutton and Aron argued that this supported the theory that the men were mis-attributing the arousal caused by fear to sexual attraction toward the woman.
 This research supported Stanley Schachter's two-factor theory of emotion.

 In June 2019, Korean Pop group NCT 127 created a video of their visit to the Capilano Suspension Bridge as part of the social media documenting their world tour NCT 127: The Origin.

-The bridge appears as one of many locations visited in the Vancouver Velocity race course in the mobile game Mario Kart Tour.
+The bridge has appeared in the racing games Mario Kart Tour and Mario Kart 8 Deluxe as a part of the first lap in the "Vancouver Velocity" race track.